smallrye/smallrye-graphql/docs/federation.md

 # Federation

-To enable support for [GraphQL Federation](https://www.apollographql.com/docs/federation), simply set the `smallrye.graphql.federation.enabled` config key to `true`.
+Support for [GraphQL Federation](https://www.apollographql.com/docs/federation) is enabled by default.
+If you add one of the federation annotations, the corresponding directives will be declared to your schema and the additional Federation queries will be added automatically.
+You can also disable Federation completely by setting the `smallrye.graphql.federation.enabled` config key to `false`.

 You can add the Federation directives by using the equivalent Java annotation, e.g. to extend a `Product` entity with a `price` field, you can write a class: